I know a lot about Lyme disease prevention and treatments because of personal experience.

 The hardest part is finding a treatment that is safe to do while trying to conceive and while pregnant and nursing.
 I am on some milder herbs and enzymes that are considered safe.
 I believe these will also help protect the baby from getting Lyme through the mother and later act as Lyme disease prevention through the breastmilk.

-There hasn't been a lot of research because it's unethical to test pregnant women, but I believe that Astragalus Root Extract is a Lyme disease prevention that can be taken during pregancy.
+There hasn't been a lot of research because it's unethical to test pregnant women, but I believe that Astragalus Root Extract is a Lyme disease prevention that can be taken during pregnancy.
 Research it for yourself.
 It's working for me.

 Update: Yes, got pregnant again and had a healthy baby via a natural homebirth!